SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 And via `readFile()` and `writeFile()` functions in `fs module` you can get all cats inside `json.file`, modify them and write them back to the json file where the new cat will be included.

+[/slide]

+[slide]
+# Making Custom Templates: Example

 Here is the example:

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-67.jpg" /]

-This time if we open the **cats.json** file it won't be an empty array anymore.
+This time if we open the `cats.json` file it will not be an empty array anymore.

 [image assetsSrc="JS-BackEnd-Intro-To-Nodejs-Homework-68.jpg" /]

 Now we already can create new cats.

-To fully check if the entire logic is working, you can check the /**content**/**images**/.
+To fully check if the entire logic is working, you can check the `/content/images/`.

 If the uploaded picture from you is there, everything is fine.
-So, we can use the given template and render all cats inside the **cats.json file**.
+So, we can use the given template and render all cats inside the `cats.json` file.

 Here is the cat structure: